-The African Development Bank’s vision for its Private Sector Operations is based on a conceptual framework for development impact that links entrepreneurship, investment and economic growth with the Bank’s ultimate goal of poverty alleviation and sustainable growth.
+The Bank’s private sector vision is based on a conceptual framework for development impact that links entrepreneurship, investment and economic growth with the Bank’s ultimate goal of poverty alleviation and sustainable growth.

-The Private Sector Operations have been assigned the responsibility of ensuring the Bank is responsive to the private sector’s needs and to extend appropriate technical and financial support, within the general framework of assisting Regional Member Countries (RMCs) as they shift from state-controlled economies to private-led economies.
+The Private Sector has been assigned the responsibility of ensuring that the Bank is responsive to the private sector’s needs and to extend appropriate technical and financial support, within the general framework of assisting Regional Member Countries (RMCs) as they shift from state-controlled economies to private-led economies.

-This emphasis on the pivotal role of the Private Sector Operations has also been reaffirmed in all the Bank policy documents.
-In sectors such as agriculture, infrastructure, education and health, the related policies recognize that the development of a strong and dynamic private sector is crucial to sustainable economic growth as well as to poverty reduction.
+This emphasis on the pivotal role of the Private Sector has also been reaffirmed in all Bank policy documents.
+In sectors such as agriculture, infrastructure, education and health, the related policies recognize that the development of a strong and dynamic private sector is crucial to sustainable economic growth and poverty reduction.

-In this context, the major challenges assigned by the Bank to its Private Sector Operations are to:
+In this context, the major challenges assigned by the Bank to its Private Sector are to: